xielong/chatgpt-code-review-gerrit-plugin/README.md

 #### Secure Configuration

-Please ensure **strict control over the access permissions of `refs/meta/config`** since sensitive information such as `gptToken` and `gerritPassword` is configured in the project.config file within refs/meta/config.
+Please ensure **strict control over the access permissions of `refs/meta/config`** since sensitive information such as `gptToken` and `gerritPassword` is configured in the `project.config` file within `refs/meta/config`.
+If you wish to encrypt the information within the `secure.config` file, you can refer to: https://gerrit.googlesource.com/plugins/secure-config

 ### Required Parameters